-Prostate cancer (PC) is the most commonly diagnosed cancer in Australia.
-In 2013, 19,233 new cases of PC were diagnosed, representing 15% of all new cancers diagnosed in Australia.1 Approximately one in five Australian men will be diagnosed with PC before the age of 85,1 estimated at approximately 16,665 males diagnosed in 2017 alone.2 With five-year survival for men with cancer confined to the prostate (Localised Prostate Cancer; LPC) being very high at 95%,2 the population of men living with and beyond PC is substantial and growing.
-The impact of PC treatments on these men's quality of life can be experienced for many years post-treatment,^{3, 4} hence, it is imperative that treatment choices are well understood and supported.
+senting 15% of all new cancers diagnosed in Australia.
+Approximately one in five Australian men will be diagnosed with PC before the age of 85, estimated at approximately 16665 males diagnosed in 2017 alone.
+With 5-year survival for men with cancer confined to the prostate (localised prostate cancer (LPC)) being very high at 95%, the population of men living with and beyond PC is substantial and growing.
+The impact of PC treatments on these men's quality of life can be experienced for many years post-treatment; hence, it is imperative that treatment choices are well understood and supported.